 What do I need to know before surgery?

-Tests such as MRI , CT scans and angiography are used to help determine the AVM’s location, size, type and involvement with other structures.
+Tests such as , scans and are used to help determine the AVM’s location, size, type and involvement with other structures.

 General discharge instructions

 An anti-seizure medication may be used as a precaution during the first seven days following your operation.

 - Do not drive a car, use dangerous machinery, perform vigorous exercise or return to work until you are cleared by your surgeon.

 - Use common sense.
 Try to maintain some level of activity.
 This is better than staying in bed.
 Walking is generally a good idea, but don’t overdo it.

 - Wear a loose hat or head covering to keep sun off your incision for several months.

 - Don’t scratch your incision.
 You may use a gentle shampoo and clean it gently using the palm of your hand.